isomerpages/moe-northshorepri/_information/Canteen.md

 <ins>**Important Instructions**</ins>
 This document aims to assist you in updating your school’s Sexuality Education webpage.
 Please follow the given instructions carefully:

-•	Customise those portions highlighted in yellow according to your school’s Sexuality Education programme.
+•	<ins>Customise</ins> those portions highlighted in yellow according to your school’s Sexuality Education programme.

-•	Copy-and-paste the given information onto your school’s website to ensure that all updates have been included.
+•	<ins>Copy-and-paste</ins> the given information onto your school’s website to ensure that all updates have been included.

-•	Ensure that the information uploaded is in a non-editable and non-downloadable format, with the exception of the parent opt-out forms, which must be in PDF format.
+•	<ins>Ensure</ins> that the information uploaded is in a non-editable and non-downloadable format, with the exception of the parent opt-out forms, which <ins>must be</ins> in PDF format.

-•	Insert and activate the relevant hyperlinks stated in the document.
+•	<ins>Insert and activate</ins> the relevant hyperlinks stated in the document.

 **MOE SEXUALITY EDUCATION IN SCHOOLS**